tamiang/git/contrib/scalar/docs/getting-started.md

   a remote with many branches.
 Any `git fetch` commands after the clone will still ask for all branches.

-* `--no-prefetch`: Use this option to not prefetch commits after clone.
-This is not recommended for anyone planning to use their clone for history traversal.
-Use of this option will make commands like `git log` or `git pull` extremely slow and is therefore not recommended.

 Removing a Scalar Clone
 -----------------------